-Exclusive: U.S. grants Airbus license to sell 106 planes to Iran
+Exclusive: U.S. grants second Airbus license to sell planes to Iran

 Before the license was issued on Monday, Airbus had U.S. permission for the sale of 17 jets to Iran.

-Members of Trump's transition team did not immediately respond to a request for comment on the license.
+Members of Trump's transition team did not respond to a request for comment on the license.

-Opponents of the nuclear deal argue that passenger aircraft could be used for military purposes, such as transporting fighters to battle U.S. troops or allies in Syria.
+Opponents of the nuclear deal argue that passenger aircraft could be used for military purposes, such as transporting fighters to battle U.S. troops or allies in Syria, something Iranian officials deny.

+In a letter to the United Nations Security Council on Tuesday, Israeli U.N.
+Ambassador Danny Danon accused Iran of using commercial airline flights to ship weapons to Lebanese Shi'ite Muslim group Hezbollah.

+The U.S. Treasury says that the licenses it issues contain strict conditions to require planes be used solely for commercial passenger use, and not be sold or transferred to a sanctioned person or group.

-Last week, the U.S. House of Representatives passed a bill that would block the sale of commercial aircraft to Iran, which would also affect sales by U.S. firm Boeing (BA.N).
+Last week, the U.S. House of Representatives passed a bill intending to block the sale of commercial aircraft to Iran, which would also affect sales by U.S. firm Boeing (BA.N).

 The measure is unlikely to become law during the current Congress, as it would need to pass the Senate, where it would face stiff opposition from Democrats.
-The White House also said President Barack Obama would veto the measure even if it did pass the Senate.
+The White House also said Obama would veto the measure even if it did pass the Senate.

 On Tuesday, Speaker of the House Paul Ryan, Majority Leader Kevin McCarthy, and House Foreign Affairs Committee Chairman Ed Royce sent a letter to Obama asking him to refrain from trying to boost international investment in Iran or issuing new regulations, licenses or guidance on remaining sanctions in the last two months of his administration.